Georgia Farm to Preschool

 - Let’s Move!
 Childcare includes curriculum and other resources to support healthy changes in early care centers.

-- These lesson plans from Growing Minds are for preschool through 2nd grade, and many feature specific seasonal fruits and veggies.
+- These lesson plans from Growing Minds are organized by season and many feature specific fruits and veggies.

 Edible School Gardens

 - VIDEO: Using the Garden as an Educational Tool

 - VIDEO: Building a Garden for Peschoolers